-An employee may not accept a gift, meal or business courtesy valued over \$100 unless the gift or item meets the criteria outlined in CC.COMP.17.
-Employees who are unsure whether a gift, meal or business courtesy may be accepted in compliance with this policy should speak with their people leader or with the Ethics & Compliance Department for guidance and approval before accepting the gift.
-For business courtesies guidelines involving government officials or government employees, refer to the Foreign Corrupt Practices Act section of this Code of Conduct.
+However, local law and customs help determine when and what types of business courtesies are appropriate, so employees must follow their business unit's policies.
+Employees who are unsure whether a gift, meal or business courtesy may be accepted should consult with their people leader or with the Ethics and Compliance Department for guidance and approval before accepting the gift.
+For business courtesies guidelines involving government officials or government employees, refer to the Foreign Corrupt Practices Act section of this Code.

-Giving or receiving bribes, including soliciting or offering charitable contributions (e.g., WC-GOV18-PA-026 in the US) or other forms of payment designed to improperly influence decisions is never acceptable.
+Giving or receiving bribes, including soliciting or offering charitable contributions or other forms of payment designed to improperly influence decisions, is never acceptable.

-Unacceptable gifts or bribes
+Unacceptable Gifts or Bribes

-- >> Lisa, a case manager, asks the director of an assisted living facility for \$100 for every member or patient she refers. - A vendor offered me four \$50 tickets to a hockey game.
+- >> Lisa, a case manager, asks the director of an assisted living facility for \$100 for every member or patient she refers. - Q. A vendor offered me four \$50 tickets to a hockey game.
 The vendor will not be attending the game with me.
-Is it OK to accept these tickets? - No. This is a gift and not business entertainment.
+Is it okay to accept these tickets? - A. No. This is a gift and not business entertainment.

 If you were being entertained by the vendor at the game, and the entertainment met the Centene guidelines for entertainment, it would be permissible to accept the tickets.